keptn/keptn.github.io/content/docs/1.0.x/reference/api/index.md

         caption="Keptn Swagger API documentation - Example"
         width="700px">}}

-## Uploading an API file to a Keptn project
+## Upload a file to a Keptn project
 You can upload an API file to a project in any of the following ways :
 * Use the [keptn add-resource](../../cli/commands/keptn_add-resource) command.
 Note that only some APIs are supported by this command.